pattama/cta-tool/README.md

 - name - define the tool name
 - singleton - indicate whether the tool is singleton
-- properties - provides properties
+- properties - provide properties

 These values are avaliable within Tool class.